 There is a need for business records that can be maintained to show the financial position of every head/account of income and expenditure.
 Through Bookkeeping, detailed information about each transaction could be obtained immediately.

-As per the government, the maintenance of books of accounts and financial statements is a legal procedure.
-In the case of companies or banks or insurance companies, some acts require such companies to keep and maintain financial records.
+As per the government, maintaining books of accounts and financial statements is a legal procedure.
+In the case of companies or banks, or insurance companies, some acts require such companies to keep and maintain financial records.
 In such cases, Bookkeeping becomes compulsory.